Instagram Reel Caption Prompts: 15 Templates That Earn the Save

 Common mistakes

-• Ending every caption with “link in bio” — Instagram suppresses link-pushing language.
+• Ending every caption with “link in bio.”
+Instagram suppresses link-pushing language; send people to search or DMs instead.

-• Hashtag clouds at the start of the caption — they push your real copy below the fold.
+• Hashtag clouds at the start of the caption.
+They push your real copy below the 125-character fold, and you only get 5 hashtags now anyway.

-• Recycling the TikTok caption unchanged — Reels viewers tolerate slightly more polish.
+• Recycling the TikTok caption unchanged.
+Reels viewers tolerate slightly more polish, and the search-keyword layer matters more on Instagram.

 How to push results further

-• Always read the caption next to the muted first 3 seconds of the Reel — if they do not pair, rewrite.
+• Read the caption next to the muted first 3 seconds of the Reel.
+If they do not pair, rewrite.
+Clearing the 3-second mark is the first watch-time threshold.

-• Comment questions must be answerable in 5 words; longer prompts get zero answers.
+• Keep comment questions answerable in 5 words.
+Longer prompts get zero answers.

 • Keep a “banned phrases” doc per brand voice and paste it into every prompt.